mikeizbicki/ucr-cs100/tutorials/syscalls/README.md

 }
 //if pid is not 0 then we’re in the parent
 ```
 This example adds `perror` to the example we started in `fork`.
 The if statement basically says if there’s an error in the syscall, then output an error message and exit the program.
-As you can see, `perror`’s parameter is a c-string, in this case it’s, `There was an error with fork().` This message can be customized however you desire.
+As you can see, the parameter for `perror` is a c-string, in this case it’s, `There was an error with fork().` This message can be customized however you desire.
 You can output info about the function its in, the line its on - the choice is yours!
 But beware, with great power comes great responsibility!
 Outputting error messages that are irrelevant to your function/program are unlikely to be very helpful.

 ##wait: